cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 }
 ```

-This shows, that using specific measures, calling `updateValueFactory` multiple times can of course
+This shows, that using specific measures, invoking `updateValueFactory` multiple times can
-yields correct results.
+yield correct results.
 But only because we actively did something to help it.
 And that is the key
 here: there is no _universal_ approach to make mutable data work in the `AddOrUpdate()` scenario.
 You have to find a way specific to your particular case.

 And just to emphasis this point, look what happens if we'd used an immutable data type instead of
 `List<int>`, `ImmutableList<int>`.